 Please know I will never share or even review a product that I would not personally recommend or that I do not personally like.
 I do not work for any of the companies I talk about (with the exception of Hero Arts for who I do consulting with).

 Occasionally I receive free product to work with.
 However, I never will share a product I do not like.
 What I use on my blog is what I truly like, regardless of how I obtained it.
 I buy most of my own supplies.
+It is rare that I am paid by a company to participate in a blog hop, etc.

 For more on my Invited Sponsors, click HERE.